SamCyanide/vapor95/index.md

-Here's the gist of it: This brand is pretty hit or miss with the quality of their shirts, but their practices and "support" are sketchy at best.
+Here's the gist of it: This brand is pretty hit or miss with the quality of their shirts, but the lack of negative reviews on their moderated review section and "support" are sketchy at best.

 ![Header, all my sirts](20180329_202227.jpg)